-We have audited the financial statements of Imagine Schools at South Lake (the "School"), a division of Educational Charter Foundation of Florida, Inc. (the "Charterholder"), and a component unit of the School Board of Lake County, Florida, as of and for the fiscal year ended June 30, 2013, and have issued our report thereon dated August 26, 2013.
+We have audited the financial statements of Imagine Schools at South Lake (the "School"), a division of Educational Charter Foundation of Florida, Inc. (the "Charterholder"), as of and for the fiscal year ended June 30, 2015, and have issued our report thereon dated September 3, 2015.